Skip to Content

 No, RUFF is not passively managed.
 It is actively managed.
 A passively managed fund typically tries to track or follow a market index.
 In an actively managed fund, the fund manager makes decisions about how funds are invested.

-ETFs similar to RUFF include FDL, VIG, and FVD.
+ETFs similar to RUFF include VIG, VYM, and DFAS.

-ETFs correlated to RUFF include CVLC, GJAN, and GFEB.
+ETFs correlated to RUFF include LGRO, GAUG, and XAUG.

-ETFs that are inversely correlated to RUFF include SPDN, SPXU, and SDS.
+ETFs that are inversely correlated to RUFF include SPDN, SH, and SDS.

 Disclaimers